 An argument can be made that such IRA contribution limits should be increased to preserve the real value of the limit as enacted in 1982.
 Using the GDP deflator, adjusting for price changes between 1982 and 1999 would have increased the limit to about \$3,200.
-Thus, expanding the limit to \$5,000 is a more generous contribution limit compared to 1982.
+Assuming prices rise by 2.5% per year, the adjusted limit would be about \$4,000 by 2008 when the \$5,000 limit is fully phased in; it would be \$4,175 with a price rise of 3% per year.
+Thus, expanding the limit to \$5,000 by 2008 is a more generous contribution limit compared to 1982.

-President Clinton has proposed a new system referred to as Retirement Savings Accounts (RSAs), which are similar to a front-loaded IRA in some ways.
+President Clinton earlier proposed a new system referred to as Retirement Savings Accounts (RSAs), which are similar to a front-loaded IRA in some ways.
 The RSA would cover taxpayers below certain income limits (\$50,000 for a married couple, \$25,000 for a single individual and \$37,500 for a head of household, with phase outs beginning at half those amounts).
 Lower and middle income taxpayers would receive a 100% match of contributions, which would be phased down to 20%.
 An additional 100% match for the first \$100 would be included.
 Contributions would be deductible.
-(The RSA proposals followed a more costly plan for Universal Savings Accounts, or USAs, proposed the previous year which involved tax credits that actually paid for some of the individual cost of the contributions).
+(The RSA proposals followed a more costly plan for Universal Savings Accounts, or USAs, proposed the previous year, which involved tax credits that actually paid for some of the individual cost of the contributions).
+The revenue tax bill did include a credit aimed at lower income individuals that began at a 50% rate, but it was not refundable and was temporary.
+Because so many individuals will have no tax liability, it is difficult to direct savings subsidies at lower-income, and even some moderate-income, individuals without refundable credits.